streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

 Offloader driver name, which is case-insensitive.

-This example sets the offloader driver as _filesystem_.
+This example sets the offloader driver name as _filesystem_.

 ```conf
 managedLedgerOffloadDriver=filesystem